 Areas of Expertise: Teen/Young Adult Literature; Gender and Sexuality Studies; Multi-Ethnic American Literature; African American Literature; Women Writers; Harry Potter

 Lisa Koch teaches literature, research & writing, and humanities courses, including 21st-Century Young Adult Novels, Teen Culture, Documentaries across Disciplines, and College to Career.
 She developed and directs the Harry Potter Summer Study Abroad Program through GMU's Global Education Office.
 Dr. Koch leads students in an immersive experience in Scotland and England, where they examine Harry Potter through a multidisciplinary lens.

 An interdisciplinary expert, Professor Koch has co-taught courses with faculty from History, Sociology, Film Studies, and Career Services; she has taught courses for the Honors College, Women and Gender Studies, the Individualized Study Program, and Living/Learning Communities.

-Dr. Koch received GMU's Teaching Excellence Award in 2007.
-In 2012, she was featured on Philadelphia’s WURD to discuss racial representations, casting controversies, and pedagogical approaches to the novel and film, The Hunger Games.
-In 2018, Professor Koch was interviewed in response to the Me Too Movement about representations of women in film & fiction for Voice of America Television.
-She is co-founder of the Mid-Atlantic Society for the Study of American Women Writers and former faculty advisor of GMU’s Quidditch Team.
+Dr. Koch is a GMU Teaching Excellence Award winner.
+She was featured on Philadelphia’s WURD to discuss racial representations, casting controversies, and pedagogical approaches to The Hunger Games novels and films.
+Professor Koch was interviewed in response to the Me Too Movement about representations of women in film and fiction for Voice of America Television.
+She is co-founder of the Mid-Atlantic Society for the Study of American Women Writers.

 Dr. Koch earned her Ph.D. from University of Maryland, College Park and her BA from Washington University in St. Louis.